FineUploader/fine-uploader/readme.md

 ### Changing alert/messages to something more user friendly ###

-If you limited file types and max size, you will probably want to change the default alert and messages as you see fit, this is possible by overriding the `showMessage` function option, as well as the and `messages` options.
+You may want to change the default alert implementation and messages as you see fit.
+This is possible by overriding the `showMessage` function option, as well as the `messages` properties in FileUploaderBasic and the `extraMessages` properties in FileUploader.
 The default `showMessage` function simply invokes `alert` with the message text.
-One instance in which this is used is when the user attempts to select an invalid file for upload.
+One instance in which t his is used is when the user attempts to select an invalid file for upload.
 There are general message types with default text that can be overriden as well.

 ### Instance methods ###